 Chen Ming-tong, Taiwan’s Mainland Affairs Council Minister, told reporters that the government’s action plan is aimed at helping Hongkongers who enter the country legally.
 The plan is a joint effort between the public and private sectors.
 An office will be established to oversee the implementation of humanitarian aid.
 The program is expected to become operational starting July 1.

 Receive selected content straight into your inbox.

 There are concerns that Beijing might use this opportunity to sneak in some communist spies disguised as pro-democracy people.
 The Taiwanese government is setting up a system to check the histories of incoming Hongkongers to prevent this from happening.
-Some are also concerned that Taiwan might only receive Hongkongers who have little to no savings or skills, since those with money and talent will likely choose to migrate to countries like the UK or Canada.
+Some are also concerned that the country might only receive those who have little to no savings or skills, since those with money and talent will likely choose to migrate to countries like the UK or Canada.

-An excess influx of cash-strapped Hongkongers will not only strain government finances, but it might also make locals develop a negative attitude toward these migrants.
+An excess influx of cash-strapped Hongkongers will not only strain government finances, but might also make locals develop a negative attitude toward these migrants.
 Meanwhile, the Chinese government has threatened Taiwan that offering shelter to Hong Kong protesters will harm the island nation.
-However, the Taiwanese administration is determined to continue with such humanitarian aid.
+However, Taiwan’s administration is determined to continue with such humanitarian aid.

 At present, Taiwan is equipped with 300 fighter jets.
-In 2019, U.S. President Donald Trump approved a deal to sell Taiwan 66 of the latest generation F-16 jets as well as numerous armored vehicles and missiles.
-An aircraft belonging to the U.S. Navy recently flew over Taiwan, sending a strong message to Beijing that America does not accept the communist regime’s claim that Taiwan is a part of China.
+In 2019, U.S. President Donald Trump approved a deal to sell the country 66 of the latest generation F-16 jets as well as numerous armored vehicles and missiles.
+An aircraft belonging to the U.S. Navy recently flew over the country, sending a strong message to Beijing that America does not accept the communist regime’s claim that the country is a part of China.
 The flight also reiterated U.S. military support for the island nation.